Pioneer Venus Orbiter: Instruments

 The Pioneer Venus Orbiter carried 17 experiments with a total mass of 45 kg:

 Orbiter Cloud Photopolarimeter (OCPP)

 The Orbiter Cloud Photopolarimeter was used to measure the vertical distribution of clouds on Venus.
-It was a photo-polarimeter built by the Goddard Institute for Space Studies (GISS), similar to Pioneer 10 and Pioneer 11 imaging photopolarimeter (IPP).
+It was a photo-polarimeter built by the Goddard Institute for Space Studies (GISS), similar to Pioneer 10 and Pioneer 11 imaging photopolarimeter (IPP), and operating on four spectral bands (255-285, 355-380, 540-555, and 930-945 nm).
 The principal investigator was J. Hansen, later succeeded by L. Travis.
 The instrument had a mass of 5 kilograms and consumed 5.4 watts of power.

 Orbiter Radar Mapper Instrument (ORAD)

 The Orbiter Radar Mapper Instrument was designed to determine the topography and surface characteristics of Venus.
 It was a radar system developed by the Massachusetts Institute of Technology (MIT), with G. Pettengill serving as the principal investigator.
 Weighing 9 kilograms and consuming 18 watts, the instrument operated when the spacecraft was within 4700 km of the planet.
 It transmitted a 20-watt S-band signal at 1.757 Gigahertz and achieved a surface mapping resolution of 23 × 7 km at periapsis.